-The mission of the Dance Science degree program is to prepare students with a breadth of knowledge in the sub disciplines of dance science and for students to reach their highest technical and creative potential in a variety of dance forms.
-The focus is on the practical application of scientific principles to enhance dance and movement performance, improve dance training, reduce injury and contribute to the overall well being of dancers.
-The Dance Science program uniquely combines elements of the Exercise Science curriculum with the Dance Performance and Choreography curriculum while building in flexibility for study abroad and undergraduate research projects.
+The mission of the Dance Science degree program is to prepare students with a breadth of knowledge in the sub-disciplines of dance science and for students to reach their highest technical and creative potential in a variety of dance forms.
+The focus is on the practical application of scientific principles to enhance dance and movement performance, improve dance training, reduce injury and contribute to the overall well-being of dancers.
+The Dance Science program uniquely combines elements of the Exercise Science curriculum with the Dance Performance and Choreography curriculum and encourages opportunities for study abroad and undergraduate research projects.

 I always excelled at science, but when it came to picking a major, my passion for dance was undeniably stronger.
 With Elon’s new degree in Dance Science, I am able to marry both fields without having to give up or devote any less time to my innate passion for movement.
 The classes in the Dance Science major have aided me in becoming a better dancer by allowing me to understand the physics, anatomy and psychology of dance.
 I have even been fortunate to conduct my own research comparing the activation of eight different muscles at and away from the barre.
 No other undergraduate dance program could have prepared me for such a rare opportunity.

 Colette Dong, B.F.A.
 Dance Performance & Choreography and B.S.
 Dance Science ’14

 One of the hallmarks of an Elon education is hands-on learning, and dance science is no exception.
 Putting the discipline’s skills, approaches, and theories to test in real-world situations is essential to a full understanding of the subject.
 This can be achieved through internships and undergraduate research experiences.